-Women entrepreneurs are reported not to be generally aware of subsidies and incentives available for them due to their poor literacy levels or due to their pre occupation household with responsibilities.
-This lack of knowledge or knowledge limited about subsidies prevents them from availing themselves of special concessions, benefits incentives awarded by Government and other agencies.
+Women entrepreneurs are reported not to be generally aware of subsidies and incentives available for them due to their poor literacy levels or due to their pre occupation with household responsibilities.
+This lack of knowledge or limited knowledge about subsidies prevents them from availing themselves of special concessions, benefits and incentives awarded by Government and other agencies.

-- I. Choose the Correct Answers:

 - 1. Which of the below is a factor of production?

 - (a) Land (b) Labour

 - (c) Entrepreneurship (d) All of the above

 - 2. Entrepreneur is not classified as

 - (a) Risk Bearer (b) Innovator

 - (c) Employee (d) Organizer

 - 3. What are the characteristics of an entrepreneur?

 - (a) Spirit of enterprise (b) Flexibility

 - (c) Self Confidence (d) All of the above

 - 4. Which of the below is not classified into